shillyshaly/CiLisp/README.md

 Through the course of this project, you will implement an interpreter for *CI LISP*, a *Lisp*-like language.

-The project is divided into tasks, which should be done sequentially and are listed in the [TASKS](#tasks) section below.
+The project is divided into tasks, which should be done sequentially and are listed in the [Instructions](#instructions) section below.

 ## Progress Checks